 \subsubsection{Rydberg blockade}

-For the global driving and $V_0\gg\Omega$, the system exhibits coherent Rabi oscillations between the states $|gg\rangle$ and $|+\rangle$ with an enhanced Rabi frequency of $\sqrt{2}\Omega$, resulting in an effective two-level atom or called the superatom \cite{Rydberg-Blockade-Jaksch-PRL2000, Rydberg-Blockade-Lukin-PRL2001, Coherent-Collective-Excitation-Rydberg-Blockade-PRL2007, Rydberg-Blockade-Exp-NatPhys2009, Collective-Excitation-NatPhys2009, Entanglement-Rydberg-Blockade-PRL2010, Quantum-Info-Rydberg-Review-Saffman2010, Many-Body-Rabi-Oscillations-Exp-NatPhys2012, Rydberg_Review_Rejish_2024}.
-The doubly excited state $|ee\rangle$ is completely inhibited in the dynamics and is called the Rybderg blockade.
-We would, therefore, expect the Krylov state complexity of the two initial states $|gg\rangle$ and $|+\rangle$ to be identical and resemble that of a two-level system, with the complexity peaking at one and exhibiting oscillations at the enhanced Rabi frequency.
-However, as we show in Fig.~\ref{fig:blockade-V100}(a), the dynamics of $\mathcal{C}_{\mathcal{K}} (t)$ is different for these two initial states, and in particular, the amplitude of oscillation of $\mathcal{C}_{\mathcal{K}} (t)$ for initial state $|+\rangle$ exceeds one, although the population dynamics is identical for both initial states as shown in Figs.~\ref{fig:blockade-V100}(b) and \ref{fig:blockade-V100}(c).
-As shown below, it is different since the Krylov basis is different for the two initial states.
+For $V_0\gg\Omega$, the system exhibits coherent Rabi oscillations between the states $|gg\rangle$ and $|+\rangle$ with an enhanced Rabi frequency of $\sqrt{2}\Omega$, resulting in an effective two-level atom, or the ``superatom" \cite{Rydberg-Blockade-Jaksch-PRL2000, Rydberg-Blockade-Lukin-PRL2001, Coherent-Collective-Excitation-Rydberg-Blockade-PRL2007, Rydberg-Blockade-Exp-NatPhys2009, Collective-Excitation-NatPhys2009, Entanglement-Rydberg-Blockade-PRL2010, Quantum-Info-Rydberg-Review-Saffman2010, Many-Body-Rabi-Oscillations-Exp-NatPhys2012, Rydberg_Review_Rejish_2024}.
+The doubly excited state $|ee\rangle$ is completely inhibited in the dynamics and is termed the Rydberg blockade.
+We would, therefore, expect the Krylov state complexity of the two initial states, $|gg\rangle$ and $|+\rangle$, to be identical and resemble that of a two-level system, with the complexity peaking at one and exhibiting oscillations at the enhanced Rabi frequency.
+However, as we show in Fig.~\ref{fig:blockade-V100}(a), the dynamics of $\mathcal{C}_{\mathcal{K}} (t)$ is different for these two initial states, and in particular, the amplitude of oscillation of $\mathcal{C}_{\mathcal{K}} (t)$ for initial state $|+\rangle$ exceeds one, although the population dynamics is effectively identical for both initial states as shown in Figs.~\ref{fig:blockade-V100}(b) and \ref{fig:blockade-V100}(c).
+As shown below, they differ since the Krylov basis differs for the two initial states.